Planning Your Wedding Day: A Comprehensive Guide for Couples in Lafayette, IN

 - 3 min read

-Planning your wedding day can feel a little overwhelming , especially when you’re trying to enjoy the moment and make sure your photos feel natural, beautiful, and timeless.
-I get it.
-As a wedding photographer based in Indianapolis (and someone who loves traveling for weddings too), I help couples figure out a day that actually flows , without feeling rushed.
+Planning your wedding day can feel overwhelming.
+You want to enjoy the moment while ensuring your photos are natural, beautiful, and timeless.
+I completely understand!
+As a wedding photographer based in Indianapolis, I love traveling for weddings too.
+My goal is to help couples create a day that flows smoothly without feeling rushed.

 Here’s a sample 8-hour wedding day timeline for a 4:30 PM ceremony.
-It’s realistic, keeps the stress low, and leaves plenty of room for those real, unposed moments that make your wedding feel like yours.
+This timeline is realistic, keeps stress low, and allows for those genuine, unposed moments that make your wedding uniquely yours.

 Is 8 Hours of Photography Enough?

-You want to focus on capturing the real emotion, not just posed photos
+You want to focus on capturing real emotions, not just posed photos.

 With 8 hours, I can capture: